www.northwoodreid.com

 Software is protected by copyright as a literary work, but that only applies to the software code or, sometimes, the way a program looks and feels.
 Copyright does not protect the underlying idea or invention that a program puts into effect.
 In certain situations that underlying idea or invention may be protected by the registering a patent.

-Patents in Europe
+Obtaining Patents in Europe and the US

 To qualify for patent protection in Europe an invention must be: